patrickhaug/rvv-website-proxy/README.md

-# RCM Corporate
+# rvv Corporate

-This is the frontend for the RCM Corporate Website, built on Storyblok and the [RCM Component Library](https://github.com/virtualidentityag/rcm-component-library).
+This is the frontend for the rvv Corporate Website, built on Storyblok and the [rvv Component Library](https://github.com/virtualidentityag/rvv-component-library).

 ## Pre-requisites
 - node >= 14